DIY Halloween decorations are the best! Follow along with this simple guide and make your own scrap wood ghost decorations. They look amazing!

-I’m pretty excited about these DIY Wood Scrap Ghost decorations that I have to share with you today.
+I’m pretty excited about these DIY scrap wood ghost decorations that I have to share with you today.
 We put these together on a whim a few weeks ago, just to see how they would turn out, and I think they ended up being really cute!
-The best part is that they only took maybe 20 minutes each to make now that we’ve got our workshop (almost) properly set up and then a few minutes more to paint!
+The best part is that they only took maybe 20 minutes each to make now that we’ve got our workshop properly set up and then a few minutes more to paint!

 Here’s how we made them!

 DIY Wood Ghost Decorations